h-youssef26/Regex-to-DFA-Converter/README.md

 Regex to DFA Visualizer

-This project provides an interactive tool that converts a Regular Expression (Regex) into a Deterministic Finite Automaton (DFA) and visualizes the transition graph clearly.
+This project provides an interactive tool that converts a Regular Expression (Regex) into a Deterministic Finite Automaton (DFA).
 It helps users understand automata behavior step-by-step by allowing them to convert the regex, view the DFA structure, and test input strings directly on the generated automaton.

 -----------------------------------------------------------------------------
 Features